 No. Students are not required to submit their disability-related documentation with their application for admission.
 All students with disabilities must meet the same admissions criteria as their non-disabled peers.

 When should I submit my documentation and to whom does it go?

-Upon acceptance to the University, students with disabilities (learning, medical, physical, psychiatric) and/or AD/HD who anticipate utilizing academic accommodations, adjustments or auxiliary aids must submit their documentation to the Learning Specialist, c/o Center for Academic Development, 2nd floor Library, Roger Williams University, One Old Ferry Road, Bristol, RI, 02809.
+Upon acceptance to the University, students with disabilities (learning, medical, physical, psychiatric) and/or AD/HD who anticipate utilizing academic accommodations, adjustments or auxiliary aids must submit their documentation to Student Accessibility Services, Library 1st floor, Roger Williams University, One Old Ferry Road, Bristol, RI, 02809.

 How will I access the academic accommodations specified in my documentation?

 Students will meet with SAS staff to discuss their needs and the accommodations available.
 Students must request their accomodations online.
 For those accommodations that require additional paperwork (Learning Ally Membership, Notetaking, and Priority Registration), students are responsible to visit Student Accessibility Services to fill out the required paperwork.
 Any personalized accommodations must be communicated to SAS prior to the start of the semester to allow for planning.
 Students will notify their faculty of their accommodations at the start of the semester by providing them with the Academic Accommodation Authorization form that will be emailed to the students.
 Students may print and hand deliver the Authorization form or forward to a professor's email.
 Professors are not required to provide accommodations without the SAS Authorization Form.

 Will my instructors know that I have a learning disability or AD/HD?